bitnami/containers/bitnami/nginx/README.md

 Here is an example of extending the image with the following modifications:

 - Install the `vim` editor
-- Modify the Apache configuration file
+- Modify the NGINX configuration file
-- Modify the ports used by Apache
+- Modify the ports used by NGINX
 - Change the user that runs the container

 ```Dockerfile